 Matt Bai's Official Bio

-A native of Trumbull, Connecticut, he now lives with his wife and two children in Bethesda, Maryland.
-You can follow him on Twitter at @mattbai.
+A native of Trumbull, Connecticut, Bai lives with his wife and two children in Bethesda, Maryland.
+He rarely misses a Yankee game or a Timescrossword.
+You can follow him (occasionally) on Twitter at @mattbai.

 [Updated September 2019]